J-K: Kathua school gets facelift after Class 3 student's video appeal to PM goes viral | Education

 J-K: Kathua school gets facelift after Class 3 student's video appeal to PM goes viral

-Days after a Class 3 student urged Prime Minister Narendra Modi in a video message to ensure basic facilities at her school in Kathua district, the Jammu and Kashmir administration has started work to give it a facelift.Seerat Naazs video appeal to the prime minister last week, which was shared widely on social media, prompted Director of School Education, Jammu, Ravi Shankar Sharma to visit the government school located in the remote Lohai-Malhar block.Assalamu Alaikum Modiji.
+Days after a Class 3 student urged Prime Minister Narendra Modi in a video message to ensure basic facilities at her school in Kathua district, the Jammu and Kashmir administration has started work to give it a facelift.Seerat Naazs appeal in a video to the prime minister last week, which was shared widely on social media, prompted Director of School Education, Jammu, Ravi Shankar Sharma to visit the government school in the remote Lohai-Malhar block.Assalam Alaikum Modiji.

 - Country: